Faithlife/styled-ui/README.md

 ### Goals

 - Style modifications should be approved by the design team before they are merged into this project.
-- Components should have a prose description and live demo of different component states (using real data)
+- Components should have a prose description and live demo of different component states (using real data).
-- UI components are accompanied by documentation to show how the component should be used within a real app.
-The UI components should rely on a parent component to contain state, however in some cases local state may be used to handle UI-specific concerns (such the location of a popup or visibility)
-- Semantic versioning / version history updates when making releases
+- Commits should use [conventional commit tags](https://www.conventionalcommits.org/en/v1.0.0/) for automatic versioning and changelogs.

 ### How to contribute